erica-prog/portfolio/README.md

 - [Contact](#contact)

 ## Achievements
-- Recipient of Graduate Merit Scholarship Package at American University (2024)
+- Recipient of Graduate Merit Scholarship Package at American University, Washington D.C (2024)
+- Graduated with a BS in Economics from London School of Economics (LSE), United Kingdom (2024)

 ## Projects